Is CFO Higher Than CEO: Complete Hierarchy Guide and Role Breakdown

 The CFO translates that vision into financial strategy and tests its feasibility.
 When the CEO says “we’re going to double revenue in three years,” the CFO builds the financial model showing what that requires in terms of capital, hiring, margins, and cash flow—then identifies whether it’s achievable or what adjustments are necessary.

-2. Capital Allocation and Risk
+2. Capital Allocation, Financial Reporting, and Risk

 The CEO approves major investments, acquisitions, and capital expenditures based on strategic priorities.
 They decide to invest in a new product line, expand to a new geography, or acquire a competitor.